szczyglis-dev/py-gpt/docs/source/attachments.rst

 Downloading files
 -----------------

-**PyGPT** enables the automatic download and saving of files created by the model.
-This is carried out in the background, with the files being saved to an ``data`` folder located within the user's working directory.
-To view or manage these files, users can navigate to the ``Files`` tab which features a file browser for this specific directory.
-Here, users have the interface to handle all files sent by the AI.
+**PyGPT** automatically downloads and saves files created by the model in the active ``data`` workdir.
+Outside projects, and in projects that use the shared workdir, this is the normal ``<profile workdir>/data`` directory.
+A project can instead define its own data workdir; when a conversation from that project is active, the ``Files`` tab displays that project directory and file-producing tools use it automatically.

-This ``data`` directory is also where the application stores files that are generated locally by the AI, such as code files or any other outputs requested from the model.
-Users have the option to execute code directly from the stored files and read their contents, with the results fed back to the AI.
-This hands-off process is managed by the built-in plugin system and model-triggered commands.
-You can also indexing files from this directory (using integrated ``LlamaIndex``) and use it's contents as additional context provided to discussion.
+The active ``data`` directory is also where the application stores files generated locally by the AI, such as code files and other model outputs.
+You can execute code from these files, read them back into the conversation, and index them with the integrated ``LlamaIndex`` support.
+The project override applies only to this logical data root; it does not move profile-level paths such as ``tmp``, configuration files, the database or other application directories.

-The ``Files I/O`` plugin takes care of file operations in the ``data`` directory, while the ``Code Interpreter`` plugin allows for the execution of code from these files.
+The ``Files I/O`` and ``Code Interpreter`` plugins use the same runtime-resolved data workdir as the active conversation.
+In Docker sandboxes this directory is mounted as ``/data``.

+If ``Settings -> Files and attachments -> Store images, captures, and uploads in the data directory`` is enabled, ``img``, ``capture`` and ``upload`` storage follows the active data workdir as well.
+When the option is disabled, those directories remain in their normal base-profile locations.
+The internal ``tmp`` directory always remains in the base profile workdir.

 .. image:: images/v2_file_output.png
    :width: 800